jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.0 (2025/12/04) =
+* Update: Better enqueuing.
+* Fix: Stop sending htmlPreview data with block content to improve performance.
+* Update: Apply the new stylesheet loading method in the WordPress admin area.
+* Fix: Ensure the lightbox render is triggered after async loading.
+* Fix: Add the base wp-image- class to carousel images.

 = 5.3.9 (2025/12/03) =
 * Fix: Resolve an issue where a broken gutter setting showed as [object Object].